ChristopheSeg/J-TrackGallery/README.md

 - J!Track Gallery forum: http://jtrackgallery.net/forum/

 ####Status of the Project
-0.9.17 version of J!Track Gallery have been pushed in September 2015.
+0.9.27 version of J!Track Gallery have been pushed in March 2017.
-Last months commits were mostly related to improvment and some bug fix.
+Last months commits were mostly related to adding new feature and bug fix.

 ####History of J!TrackGallery
 J!TrackGallery may be considered as a fork of [InJooosm](http://injooosm.sourceforge.net/)